-- Complete and submit the Returning RSO Application via Nole Central We are pleased to announce that effective 2017-2018, the entire recognition process has been consolidated into the online application!
+- Complete and submit the Returning RSO Application via Nole Central.
+We are pleased to announce that the entire recognition process has been consolidated into one online application!
 However, keep in mind that there are multiple sub-components within the application where you will be asked to review or provide pertinent information.

 Here are some FAQs which will also inherently address some of the changes that have been made to the application: